Honda Civic Type R: FL5 (2023; based on eleventh generation Civic)

 The sixth-generation Civic Type R was introduced on 20 July 2022 for the 2023 model year.
 Designated under the model code FL5, it is presently built in Yorii, Saitama, Japan, where the regular Civic liftback for the Japanese market is also produced.

-The FL5 Civic Type R is considered to be less aggressive in design compared to its predecessor, featuring subtler styling with smaller vents and reduced decorative elements.
+The FL5 Civic Type R is considered less aggressive in design than its predecessor, featuring subtler styling with smaller vents and fewer decorative elements.
 It uses 19-inch wheels (smaller than the FK8’s 20-inch units) but with wider 265/30 Michelin Pilot Sport 4S tires, improving overall grip.
-Unlike the FK8, which used plastic add-ons for its wider rear arches, the FL5 achieves its wider track with fully reshaped rear doors and quarters.
+Unlike the FK8, which used plastic add-ons to widen its rear arches, the FL5 achieves a wider track with fully reshaped rear doors and quarters.

 Inside, the FL5 retains signature Type R details such as red carpeting, semi-bucket seats, and a unique digital instrument and infotainment interface that integrates the Honda LogR data logger for tracking lap times and performance metrics.

-The 2.0-litre turbocharged K20C1 engine carries over from the FK8 with refinements including a more compact and efficient turbocharger housing and redesigned turbine blades to improve airflow and power delivery.
+The 2.0-litre turbocharged K20C1 engine carries over from the FK8, with refinements including a more compact, more efficient turbocharger housing and redesigned turbine blades to improve airflow and power delivery.